wpilibsuite/frc-docs/source/docs/hardware/hardware-basics/robot-battery.rst

 Robot Battery
 =============

-The power supply for an FRC\ |reg| robot is a single 12V 18Ah SLA [Sealed Lead Acid] AGM [Absorbent Glass Mat] battery, capable of high momentary currents.
-The Robot Battery assembly includes the COTS battery, lead cables, and SB connector.
+The power supply for an FRC\ |reg| robot is a single 12V 18Ah SLA [Sealed Lead Acid] AGM [Absorbent Glass Mat] battery, capable of high momentary currents in excess of 180A when fully charged.
+The Robot Battery assembly includes the COTS battery, lead cables with contacts, and SB connector.

 Battery Safety & Handling
 -------------------------